|

 Instructor: Louise Paré

-Registration for this course is closed.
-Students will explore the complexity and significance of feminism in contemporary Ukraine through stories of Ukrainian women writers, scientists, social activists, leaders and artists whose work changed their culture and the world.
+Explore the complexity and significance of women’s lives in contemporary Ukraine through stories of Ukrainian women writers, scientists, social activists, leaders, and artists whose work changed their culture and the world.
 The values of the matriarchal cultures that sourced Ukraine continue to be transmitted through her folk arts, music, and dance.
-Ukrainian women continue to bring forth from within themselves individually and as a diverse community, new expressions of the values and beliefs of their culture.
+Ukrainian women continue to bring forth from within themselves individually, and as a diverse community, new expressions of the values and beliefs of their culture.
 Discover the meaning of Ukrainian goddesses in Ukrainian women’s spirituality and the impact of Russian colonization on Ukrainian identity then and now.
-Class will combine lecture, guest speakers, discussion on current events that impact Ukrainians, ritual circle sharing, readings and reflective writing.
+The course can be repeated since it will combine lecture, new guest speakers, discussion on events that currently impact Ukrainians, and ritual circle-sharing as well as out-of-class readings and reflective writing.

-NOTE: Required text: “Your Ad Could Go Here: Stories by Oksana Zabuzhko,” Edited by Nina Murray.
-Other resources: “Mapping Difference: The Many Faces of Women in Contemporary Ukraine,” edited by Marian J Rubchak.
+NOTE: Required text: “Your Ad Could Go Here: Stories by Oksana Zabuzhko,” edited by Nina Murray.

 |